-- Click the power icon (()) on the Start screen and then select Restart. - In the Settings charm, click Power and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.
+- Click Start -> Power and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.

 Before restarting the computer, be sure to save your data.